syntasso/workshop/final-thoughts/README.md

 <br/>
 <br/>

 For a single service, a Postgres database, there are _a lot_ of platform concerns.
-With Kratix you can address the platform concerns endless toil.
+With Kratix you can address the platform concerns without endless toil.

 Kratix allows you to encapsulate a service in a Kratix Promise with a robust Kratix Request Pipeline, and with this you can create a platform that _does_ offer standardised development tools that are pre-configured to meet your business requirements; secured according to your policies; and optimised for scale.